Thank you RestoreCorps volunteers for making this a successful field season!

-This fall, Riverkeeper is looking for volunteers to assist two related projects; the Native Niagara project, and the RiverBend Phase I habitat restoration project.
+This past summer and fall, Riverkeeper was provided assistance by volunteers on two related projects; the Native Niagara project, and the RiverBend Phase I habitat restoration project.

 Native Niagara project events – Riverkeeper is collecting seeds and seedlings from local populations of native tree and shrub species to propagate and reintroduce to restoration sites in the Niagara River watershed.
 As the harvest season comes to the region, we would like to reach out to our community to assist us by joining us in the field at a number of different locations to collect seeds as they become available.